connor-philip/book_api/readme.md

 #### Locally
 I haven't added a script run set up a dev environment locally.
 However all the script you need are in the setup directory.
 These scripts are designed to run in a Linux(Ubuntu) environment so if you're using another OS you'll need to take the appropriate actions for your OS.

+On another note, there's docker containers for running the application and it's tests, so just using docker may be enough.

 Take a look in the Vagrantfile to see the steps it takes, and run the scripts (in order\*)
 \* Not all the scripts need to be run in order, but it's required to run most of the docker related scripts in the order within the Vagrantfile